Mindflash/mf-api-example/CUSTOMBRANDING.md

 # Custom Branding Collateral

-With this guide and the sections provided in this file you’ll be able to customize the portal.Using this guide you can easily configure your custom branding based on given components/Elements color/background-color from excel sheet
+With this guide and the sections provided in this file you’ll be able to customize the portal.Using this guide and the related Excel sheet you can easily configure your custom branding.

-->For changing the background image put images in the assets folder.

-->For changing the text label color replace the css of elements/components inside custom.css
+To configure your custom branding:
+  1. Open Custom Branding collateral excel sheet.
+  2. Find the name of the page that you are willing to customize in the excel sheet by referencing the screenshots provided below.
+  3. Find the section/element in the excel sheet based on numbering provided in the screenshots below.
+  4. Fill the color code column with the desired color.

 Look at the below sections provided to see which number matches which element you can change, reference from excel sheet